 Bipolar disorder, also known as manic-depressive illness, is a complex brain disorder that involves sudden mood shifts from high to low.
 These dramatic mood swings, known as episodes, are referred to as stages of mania and depression.
-Bipolar disorder affects over five million Americans.
-It most frequently develops in late adolescence or early adulthood, but may begin during childhood as well.
+Bipolar disorder most frequently develops in late adolescence or early adulthood, but may begin during childhood as well.

 Episodes of bipolar disorder can last for days, weeks or months.
 Symptoms of each phase may be mild or severe but can include: